Harshitha-sa/ABHAYAVACANA/README.md

 # ABHAYAVACANA
-A hospital website which has an appoint booking system and pharmacy store.
+A hospital website which has an appointment booking system and pharmacy store.

 Screen shots from pharmacy store: